zhoumin2/dpdk-ci-site/README.md

   password, it will use this url to change the password via IPA's REST API.
   `CA_CERT_BUNDLE` also needs to be set.

+* `JENKINS_URL`: The Jenkins URL to allow for rerunning tests from the dashboard.

+* `JENKINS_USER`: The Jenkins API user for rerunning tests from the dashboard.

+* `JENKINS_API_TOKEN`: The Jenkins API token of the JENKINS_USER for rerunning tests from the dashboard.

 ## Running the server

 ```